InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/introducing-metrics-in-innersource.md

 Have specific training on the topic of metrics and good practices to use them.
 An example is to have a methodology to follow metrics such as the Goal-Question-Metric approach or the Objectives-KeyResults one.
 On the other hand, try to reflect the short-term and medium-term goals in the metrics to be used.

-Metrics when published or discussed should
+When publishing or discussing metrics they should be

-* be aggregated, without referring to specific people,
+* aggregated - without referring to specific people
-* watching out for outliers.
+* watching out for outliers

 Produce a characterization of metrics as this might be helpful for others to understand and follow.